QUESTION from Quora: Why does Canada allow so few parents of immigrants to immigrate to the country? Is parental sponsorship a strain on the system?

 If you observe any evasiveness or dillydallying - RUN!

 Furthermore, do not hesitate to ask for a retainer agreement or an engagement contract.
 A retainer agreement outlines the duties and obligations of both the client and the representative.
 It also makes provision for refunds and dispute resolution in case of a dispute.

 If you are dealing with a provider of immigration services and you are not required to sign a retainer agreement to seal the client-representative relationship - RUN!

 If an immigration service provider feels no qualms about lying on an application, counsels you to lie or suggests that you can submit false documentation to the IRCC- RUN!

 Let's face it, immigration to Canada or anywhere else for that matter is not cheap.
 If I am paying thousands of dollars of my hard-earned money to anyone in exchange for a service - lawyer or no- I would perform my due diligence and dig some more into who they are before I remit any monies to them.

-Another good reason to do your due diligence when it comes to immigration professionals is that when you expend some time and energy to find an authorized immigration representative, it is for your own protection.
+Another good reason to perform your due diligence when it comes to immigration professionals is - when you expend some time and energy to find an authorized immigration representative, it is for your own protection.